trx350/xMOOC_benchmark/README.md

 For a debug-view with a webcam videofeed and live face/gaze-detection, add to url the following parameter: "?view=y".

 ## How to change the tasks?
-IntelliEye BT comes with 50 benchmark tasks described in [1] established and used for xMOOC user behaviour studies.
+IntelliEye BT comes with 50 benchmark tasks described in <a href="">[1]</a> established and used for xMOOC user behaviour studies.
 These tasks describe potential behaviour of xMOOC users in front of webcam while following the MOOC videos.

 To change the tasks modify the [/js/ieye_bench.questions.full.js] (/js/ieye_bench.questions.full.js) file.
 The file is structured as JSON.
 Instructions are provided in the header.